-In earlier modern times, information and communications technologies centralized power, knowledge and culture.
-They were built with heavy plant and physical infrastructure — the printing presses, the transmission stations and the transport and distribution systems that only the larger corporation or the state could afford.
-They were centralized, driven by economies of (large) scale and dominated on a day-to-day basis by those with economic resources, political power and elite cultural networks.
+At the same time, information has become an essential input in the digital computational economy.
+And there are material and immaterial realities to digital technologies that have changed our relationship to information production.
+In earlier times, information and communications technologies, centralized power, knowledge, and culture.
+They were built with heavy plant and physical infrastructure — the printing presses, the transmission stations, and the transport and distribution systems that only large corporations or the state could afford.
+They were dominated on a day-to-day basis by those with economic resources, political power, and elite cultural networks.

-These digital technologies allow new, bottom-up structures of knowledge to emerge, building from the collaborative endeavors of knowledge creating communities — in, for instance, workplaces, schools and associations of common interest.
-In each case, they provide the means by which personal knowledge may be shared and transformed into common knowledge.
-From being receptors of knowledge, persons, organizations and communities become makers and publishers of knowledge, reversing at least in part the fundamental epistemic flows of modernity and replacing this with a new ‘dialogics’ of knowledge.
+Within a utopian ideal, digital technologies were seen to allow for bottom-up structures of knowledge to emerge, building from the collaborative endeavors of knowledge-creating communities — in, for instance, workplaces, schools, and associations of common interest.
+In each case, they provided the means by which personal knowledge could be shared and transformed into common knowledge.
+From being receptors of knowledge, persons, organizations, and communities become makers and publishers of knowledge.